Walk, don’t talk: How to survive culture wars

 by Winter Nie Published January 13, 2026 in Brain Circuits • 2 min read

 Giving feedback effectively hinges on choosing your moment and place.
-Whether it’s a project or an event or some kind of behavioral issue, don’t wait too long – but don’t do it in the heat of the moment, either.
+Whether it’s a project or event, or some kind of behavioral issue, don’t wait too long – but don’t do it in the heat of the moment, either.
 Aim to be as objective and dispassionate as possible, and to minimize stress.

 As a rule of thumb, the right time is: